 In most countries having legislative or regulatory requirements for SEA, energy sector PPPs are specifically identified as requiring an SEA.
 Similarly, multilateral development banks usually require an SEA/SESA to be completed when they are providing funding for energy sector development such as initiatives to support the energy transition.
-Examples regarding the latter include an SEA initiated by the Asian Development Bank in Indonesia (in 2022) and scoping for a possible SEA in the Philippines (in 2023) - both linked to implementing the Energy Transition Mechanism in countries in Southeast Asia.
+Examples regarding the latter include SEAs initiated by the Asian Development Bank in Indonesia (in 2022) and scoping for a possible SEA in the Philippines (in 2023), both linked to implementing the Energy Transition Mechanism in countries in Southeast Asia.

-4.6 Key concerns that an energy PPP will need to address
+4.5.2 Key considerations in the planning of the energy sector concerns that an energy PPP will need to address